Wolf Rinke Associates, Inc.

 A: Yes.
 However you must notify CDR of the change.
 To avoid doing that, we suggest that you make your learning goals broad enough to accommodate a wide variety of activities.
 (Pick learning codes that end in 000.)

 A: Yes, as far as CDR is concerned.
-In fact if you do them all with us, you don't have to track your completed courses.
+In fact if you do them all with us, you don't have to track your completed programs.
 We will, as a value added service, track your credits for you.
 However you may have different requirements if you are licensed.
 Check with your state licensure board.

 Q: How many learning goals do I need to submit to CDR?